-In vitro fertilization linked to multiple sclerosis relapseJune 13th, 2012 in Neuroscience /
+In vitro fertilization linked to multiple sclerosis relapseJune 13, 2012 in Medicine & Health / Neuroscience

 (HealthDay) -- Women with multiple sclerosis (MS) who undergo in vitro fertilization (IVF) are at greater risk of relapse after treatment, particularly if they receive gonadotrophin releasing hormone (GnRH) agonists or if IVF fails, according to a study published online June 11 in the Journal of Neurology, Neurosurgery & Psychiatry.